Passer au contenu

 1. Hang from the bar with your arms straight and your body tight.

-2. Perform an explosive pull to bring your chest above the bar.
+2. Do an explosive pull-up to get your chest above the bar.

-3. Immediately follow up with a quick transition by flipping your wrists over the bar.
+3. Immediately follow with a quick transition, flipping your wrists over the bar.

-4. Push hard until your arms are fully extended.
+4. Push hard until your arms are completely straight.

-5. Lower yourself back down in control, pulling and extending smoothly.
+5. Lower yourself back down with control, smoothly reversing the pull-up and extension.

 Tips:

-Work on explosive pull-ups and deep dips first before attempting the full movement.
+First, work on explosive pull-ups and deep dips before attempting the full movement.

 Keep the bar close to your body for a smooth transition.